We are again running the Club Championship over the summer. Apologies for the late publication of dates.

 The tournament will be organised as a 5-round Swiss event, using Fischer Timing (75 mins + 15 sec / move).

 We have set aside the following club nights for the five rounds:

-Round 5: 25th August (or at or before the next club night, 1st August, by prior agreement)
+Round 5: 31st August (or on or before 7th September, by prior agreement)

 The event is open to all club members holding ECF membership.
 Pairings for round 1 will be finalised “on the day” allowing you to simply turn up to enter.
-If you want to enter but would like to take a bye in the first round, please notify the organiser, Steve Lovell.
+If you want to enter but would like to take a bye in the first round or to play your first round on a different date, please notify the organiser, Steve Lovell.

 Entrants may nominate one round as a half-point-bye, and must do so before that round is paired.
 A second bye will be permitted, but this will be a zero-point bye.
 For the purpose of pairing, a player in the top half of the draw who has received a zero-point bye will treated as having scored a half-point.

 Failure to play in three rounds will result in automatic withdrawal from the competition.

 Members may also express an interest in playing as a “filler” if they know in advance they will not be available for sufficient rounds to fully participate.
 If both players agree, these games will be rated.

 Pairings and Flexible Dates of Play